EUROPEAN BLUES CHALLENGE (EBC) GUIDELINES AND REGULATIONS

 - Blues Content

-Each category is scored by circling the appropriate number on a scale 1-10.
+Each category is scored on a scale 1-10.

 The categories are ranked in order of importance from (a) to (e).
 The winner is appointed according to this ranking order in case of an equal score.
 If the equal score persists the winner shall be proclaimed through a majority decision made by the Jury acting as a college.